-Definition Defined expression Conditions 1, 2 The conditions set out in the definitions of 'small CRR firm' or 'small Conditions 1, 2 third country CRR firm' in Remuneration 1.3 Group The meaning given in Rule 1.2 of the Internal Capital Adequacy Group Assessment Part in the PRA Rulebook.
-The meaning given in section 421 of FSMA.
-Proportionality level The division of firms into three categories based on relevant total Proportionality level assets÷as set out in Table B under paragraph 2.4: proportionality level one; proportionality level two; and proportionality level three.
-4 Delevent Avenue total accets [deleted] For CRR firms: The average of the firm's total assets on Relevant Average total assets the firm's last three relevant dates; and For third-country CRR firms: The average of the firm's total assets that covered the activities of the branch operation in the United Kingdom on the firm's last three relevant dates.
-300 The meaning given in Remuneration 1.3.
-5.1 For CRR firms: An accounting reference date; and Relevant date For thirdcountry CRR firms: 31 December. · Domestica Domestica fina A CRR firm which is not part of a group containing one or more Remuneration Part solo firm further firms subject to the Remuneration Part or to a remuneration code in the FCA Handbook.
+Defined expression Definition Conditions 1, 2 The conditions set out in the definitions of 'small CRR firm' or 'small third country CRR firm' in Remuneration 1.3 Group The meaning given in section 421 of FSMA.
+Proportionality level The division of firms into three categories based on relevant total assets +as set out in Table B under paragraph 2.4: proportionality level one; proportionality level two; and proportionality level three.
+Average total assets The meaning given in Remuneration 1.3.
+Relevant date For CRR firms: an accounting reference date; and For third country CRR firms: 31 December.
+Remuneration Part solo firm A CRR firm which is not part of a group containing one or more further firms subject to the Remuneration Part.

-Dividing firms into Pproportionality levels
+Dividing firms into proportionality levels

 - 2.3 Remuneration 1.1 provides that the Remuneration Part applies to a CRR firm and a third country CRR firm (in the case of a third country CRR firm, in relation to the activities carried on from an establishment in the United Kingdom).
-The guidance set out below applies to those Remuneration Part solo firms in relation to: - i) Remuneration disclosure under Article 450 of the CRR;
+The guidance set out below applies to those Remuneration Part solo firms in relation to: - i) Remuneration disclosure under Article 450 of the CRR; - ii) Expectations regarding regulatory reporting as set out in paragraph 3.5; - iii) Expectations regarding remuneration committees as set out in paragraphs 2.22 and 2.23. - 2.3A This SS no longer provides guidance on when firms may disapply the remuneration requirements set out in Chapter 15 of the Remuneration Part.10 Conditions for when certain requirements may be disapplied are now set out in the Remuneration Part, in particular in Chapters 12 and 15. - 2.3B The PRA considers that firms that award remuneration in currencies other than sterling may use, for the purposes of thresholds set out in sterling, either the exchange rate used internally for accounting purposes, or the average of daily spot rates over the performance year, based on the daily spot rates provided on the Bank of England's website.